akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 *completes* when upstream completes or upstream failed with exception pf can handle

+recoverWith
+^^^^^^^^^^^
+Allow switching to alternative Source when a failure has happened upstream.

+*emits* the element is available from the upstream or upstream is failed and pf returns alternative Source

+*backpressures* downstream backpressures, after failure happened it backprssures to alternative Source

+*completes* upstream completes or upstream failed with exception pf can handle

 detach
 ^^^^^^
 Detach upstream demand from downstream demand without detaching the stream rates.